JoseRoca/AfxNova/docs/File Management /File Procedures.md

 Truncates a file path to fit within a given pixel width by replacing path components with ellipses.

 ```
-FUNCTION AfxPathCompactPath (BYVAL hDC AS HDC, BYREF wszPath AS CONST WSTRING, BYVAL dx AS DWORD) AS CWSTR
+FUNCTION AfxPathCompactPath (BYVAL hDC AS HDC, BYREF wszPath AS CONST WSTRING, BYVAL dx AS DWORD) AS DWSTRING
 ```

 | Parameter  | Description |